List of Free Online Liberal Arts Courses and Classes

 Free Online Non-Credited Liberal Arts Courses

-These liberal arts courses are free and don't require students to register.
-These courses don't lead to college credit.
+These liberal arts courses are free and don't require students to register; however, they also don't lead to college credit.
 Students may need special software, such as document readers and media players, to access course materials.

 Massachusetts Institute of Technology